PPPSONAL/php_emp_assignment/readmePHP.md

 **Polymorphism**
 We can say Polymorphism is a design pattern where classes can have same or different functionality when they share a common interfaces.
+Real life example,

+A person at the same time can have different characteristic.
+Like a man at the same time is a father, a husband, an employee.
+So the same person posses different behavior in different situations.

 There were 2 of Polymorphism
     1)Compile time (function overloading)Method Overloading: This allows us to have more than one methods with same name in a class that differs in signature.